 Searching for Luke’s Diner and the Town Gazebo

-Our goal was to find the town gazebo and the building where Luke’s Diner was filmed.
-So I pulled out my phone to look up their locations: The building standing in for Luke’s Diner was on 156 Main Street, while the gazebo was further down the street.
+My goal was to find the town gazebo and the building where Luke’s Diner was filmed.
+I pulled out my phone to look up their locations: The building standing in for Luke’s Diner was on 156 Main Street, while the gazebo was further down the street.

-My cousin pulled over in the parking lot of what looked like a church but turned out to be a TV and Stereo store (oddly enough, there was an actual church two blocks down, which looked exactly like this one).
-We began walking towards Main Street and that’s when the 7 degree weather (below 13 Celsius) hit me and I began losing feeling in my hands and toes.
-We passed a cute little dress boutique called Paris Fashions and, to my disappointment, this quaint little shop that turned out to be a Spanx store.
+My cousin pulled over in the parking lot of what looked like a church, but turned out to be a TV and Stereo store.
+Oddly enough, there was an actual church two blocks down, which looked exactly like this one.
+We walked towards Main Street and that’s when the 7-degree weather hit me and I began losing feeling in my hands and toes.
+We passed a cute little dress boutique called Paris Fashions and this quaint little shop, which turned out to be a Spanx store.
 What is a Spanx store doing in Stars Hollow?!?!
 Talk about ruining the facade.

-When we couldn’t find any buildings resembling Luke’s Diner, we walked into the Old Firehall Confectionery and decided to ask for help.
+When we couldn’t find any buildings resembling Luke’s Diner, we walked into the Old Firehall Confectionery (Hello Taylor Doose!) to ask for help.

-I felt a little stupid, pulling out my phone and showing the very nice cashier the building I was looking for.
+I felt slightly stupid, pulling out my phone and showing the very nice cashier the building I was looking for.
 She said we’d passed it and told me it was two or three buildings down.
 We followed her instructions and ended up at the Tucci Armadio Ladies Boutique, which looked similar to Luke’s Diner.
-Later, I found out I got it wrong once again – the Paris Fashions Dress boutique next door was actually the filming location of Luke’s Diner, not Tucci Armadio.
+Later, I found out I got it wrong once again.
+The Paris Fashions Dress boutique next door was actually the filming location of Luke’s Diner, not Tucci Armadio.

 Snow in Stars Hollow AKA Unionville, Ontario

-As we were passing what I later realized was Luke’s Diner, the most Gilmore of moments happened: It started snowing.
-And not only that, the snow sparkled with what appeared to be flecks of glitter.
-On Gilmore Girls, Lorelei had an obsession with snow – she considered it a magical time and that every great thing that ever happened to her, happened while it snowed.
-So having sparkling snow falling as we were making our way down the street where the pilot episode of Gilmore Girls was filmed (and just past the character’s favorite hangout spot) couldn’t have been more perfect.
+As we passed what I later realized was Luke’s Diner, the most Gilmore of moments happened: It started snowing.
+The kicker?
+The snow sparkled with what appeared to be flecks of glitter.
+On Gilmore Girls, Lorelei had an obsession with snow.
+She considered it a magical time because every great thing that ever happened to her, happened while it snowed.
+Having sparkling snow fall as we were making our way down the street where the pilot episode of Gilmore Girls was filmed (and just past the character’s favorite hangout spot) couldn’t have been more perfect.

-I took a lot of photos of cute little shops that resembled buildings around fictional Stars Hollow.
-Then my cousin found the town gazebo – oddly, there are two and they are pretty much across the street from each another.
+I took a lot of photos of cute little shops that resembled buildings around Stars Hollow.
+Then my cousin found the town gazebo.
+There are two and they are pretty much across the street from each another.

-By this point, my hands and feet were frozen.
-My face felt like it had been injected with a Housewives dose of botox.
-I was wearing a knee-length dress with tights and a coat – I’m not used to wearing gloves, so I left those in the car and man did I regret it at that moment.
-I could barely hold my phone to take photos anymore, so I stood across the street and snapped a picture of the gazebo.
-“Do you want us to take a photo of you in front of it?”
-My cousin’s wife asked.
-But I literally couldn’t stand out there anymore (let alone cross the street), so I decided this snap was sufficient.
+My hands and feet were frozen and my face felt like it had been injected with a Real Housewives dose of botox.
+I was wearing a knee-length dress with tights and a coat.
+I’m not used to wearing gloves, so I left those in the car.
+Man did I regret it at that moment!
+Barely able to hold my phone, I stood across the street and snapped a picture of the gazebo.
+I literally couldn’t stand out there anymore (let alone cross the street), so I decided this snap was sufficient.

 We headed back to the car and even though I was wearing 4-inch heels, I ran as best as I could.
-I grew up in Germany where it snowed every winter, but I have never experienced weather this cold before (at least not without proper attire).
+I grew up in Germany where it snowed every winter, but I have never experienced weather this cold before.
 We all hopped in the car, blasted the heater, and waited for our limbs to thaw before driving back home.

 Final Thoughts on Visiting Stars Hollow AKA Unionville, Ontario

-I loved our short but sweet visit to Unionville, Ontario.
-As a huge Gilmore Girls fan obsessed with the fictional town of Stars Hollow, seeing a town that so greatly resembled it (and the location where the show’s first episode was filmed) was awesome.
-The fact that we visited while it was snowing may have been a negative because of the cold, but it also strengthened the town’s resemblance to Stars Hollow and embodied the way it was idealized in the show.
+I loved my short but sweet visit to Unionville, Ontario.
+As a huge Gilmore Girls fan obsessed with Stars Hollow, it was awesome seeing the town where the show’s pilot episode was filmed.
 If you’re a Gilmore Girls fan and want to relive the magic of the show and its fictional setting in Stars Hollow, a visit to Unionville is definitely in order.